dario-vega/oug/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

 In this task we are going to create tables using the Cloud Shell, and OCI CLI interface.
 The OCI CLI commands issued from the Cloud Shell make REST calls to the Oracle NoSQL Database Cloud Service (NDCS).
 OCI offers several SDKs in different languages that you can use to make REST calls to NDCS.
 To make things a little simpler, we have created some shell scripts and files that will assist you in this Task.
 We need to download those to the Cloud Shell first.

 1. Open the Cloud Shell from the top right menu.
-Please make sure you are in the Phoenix region.

 ![](./images/cloud-shell-phoenix.png)